utexas-bwi/concert_scheduling/concert_simple_scheduler/README.rst

     UUID.

 ``resource_pool`` (`scheduler_msgs/KnownResources`_)
-    The status of all clients currently managed by this scheduler.
+    The status of all ROCON clients currently managed by this scheduler.

 Protocol
 ''''''''